Arco - Flos

 floor lamp (1962)

-Designed by Achilles and Pier Giacomo Castiglioni, Arco has always been among the most famous pieces, innovative and representative of Italian design.
-Manufactured by Flos in 1962.
+Arco has always been among the best known, innovative and representative pieces of Italian design.
+Designed by Achille and Piergiacomo Castiglioni, Produced by Flos since 1962.

 The creation of Arco comes from the idea to illuminate from above a zone of an environment (read or dining) without constraints data from the point of ancorggio to the ceiling (traditionally center), and with the possibility to be moved freely.

-The draft creates a new type of arc lamp detached from the ceiling and a floor lamp with direct light.
+The Arco project creates a new type of chandelier freed from the ceiling, and a floor lamp with direct light.

 The lamp produced by Flos, is composed of a base in white Carrara marble (or black for a limited range), a "bow" in a semicircle consisting of three stainless steel U-shaped and adjustable reflector in chrome houses the bulb.
 The ON / OFF equipment is done by foot switch on cable.